Topic: Fiber Optic Cable

 Cable Color Codes

 Outdoor cables are generally black but premises cables are color-coded.
 De facto standard color codes for cable jackets have been yellow jackets for singlemode and orange jackets for multimode.
-With two multimode fibers now in common use, 62.5/125 and 50/125, and two versions of 50/125 fiber, a more comprehensive industry standard for color codes was required.
-It's important to follow the color code conventions and standards to prevent mixing up cables.
+With two multimode fibers now in common use, 62.5/125 and 50/125, and four versions of 50/125 fiber, a more comprehensive industry standard for color codes was required.
+It's important to follow the color code conventions and TIA 598 standards to prevent mixing up cables.

 Choosing a fiber optic cable for any given application requires considering two issues, installation requirements and environmental or long-term requirements.
 Installation requirements include where and how the cable will be installed, such as pulled in conduit outdoors or placed in cable trays in a building.
 Long term requirements need to consider moisture or water exposure, temperature, tension (aerial cables), or other environmental factors.